Agrimatics/activemodel-datastore/README.md

     end

 Using `attr_accessor` the attributes of the model are defined.
 Validations and Callbacks all work as you would expect.
 However, `entity_properties` is new.
-Data objects in Google Cloud Datastore are known as entities.
+Data objects in Cloud Datastore are known as entities.
 Entities are of a kind.
 An entity has one or more named properties, each of which can have one or more values.
 Think of them like this:
 * 'Kind' (which is your table)